-If your Linux system lacks Firefox browser for any reason, we’ll help you install the latest Firefox version.
-Moreover, we’ll show you how to install Firefox beta.
+Moreover, we’ll show you how to install the latest Firefox Beta version to stay updated on the developments going on in the dev community.
 Also, if you haven’t liked your installed Firefox or whatever your reasons, we’ll help you uninstall it smoothly.

-First Method: Install a Stable Mozilla Firefox Version
+Method 1: Install a Stable Mozilla Firefox Version

-If you need to install a stable and the most updated Mozilla Firefox version then follow the below steps.
+If you need to install a stable and the most updated Mozilla Firefox version, then follow the below steps.

 Step 1.
 First, ensure that your Ubuntu system is up-to-date using the following command.